Make the Bluestar Promise

 It may not sound like much, but just one of our double decker buses with its Euro 6 engine - carrying upwards of 70 people - gives off far less harmful emissions than a brand new diesel car.
 And if thousands of people committed to this change it could have a significant impact of the air quality here in Southampton.

-In recent months and years Bluestar has greatly improved the frequency and reliability of bus services with further enhancements to our route 17 from the 11th November when the service will be extended either end to Weston and Adanac Park.
+In recent years, Bluestar has greatly improved the frequency and reliability of bus services - most recently enhancements to our route 17 in November 2018, when the service was extended at either end to Woolston and Weston, and Adanac Park.
 We really do have Southampton covered.

 How many of our engines are Euro 6?